dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/setup-sl.md

 ## Related docs

 - [Integrated partner tools](https://www.getdbt.com/product/semantic-layer-integrations) for info on the different integration partners and their documentation
-- [Product architecture](/docs/use-dbt-semantic-layer/dbt-semantic-layer#product-architecture) page for more information on plan availability
 - [dbt Server repo](https://github.com/dbt-labs/dbt-server), which is a persisted HTTP server that wraps dbt core to handle RESTful API requests for dbt operations

 </VersionBlock>